Craftarc/axel/README.md

 Axel's backend builds two main executables: `main.cpp` and `sandbox.cpp`.
 For more information on why there are two executables, see [The Lambda Execution Environment](#the-lambda-execution-environment).

-Once the _axel_ has been built, the image should contain the `main` and `sandbox` binaries in the /app/axel/build directory.
+Once _axel-backend_ has been built, the image should contain the `main` and `sandbox` binaries in the /app/axel/build directory.

 **To package the main executable into a zip**, the format which we use to deploy onto Lambda, run